rmahfoud/UrbanOperationsResearchBook/README.md

 # Summary

-This project is an effort to convert the online version of the first edition of [Urban Operations Research](http://web.mit.edu/urban_or_book/www/book/) book (Prentice-Hall © 1981) into a more readable ebook format (EPUB).
-This book is one of my favorites since I read parts of it during my graduate school.
-Unfortunately, it's out of print and used copies are sold at exorbitant prices.
-I thought it should be a nice exercise to scrape the online book and convert it to an EPUB that I can enjoy again.
+This project is an effort to convert the online version of [Urban Operations Research](http://web.mit.edu/urban_or_book/www/book/) book (first edition, Prentice-Hall © 1981) into a more readable ebook format (EPUB).
+This book is one of my favorites since I read it during my graduate school.
+Unfortunately, it's out of print and used copies are being sold at exorbitant prices.
+I thought it should be a nice exercise to scrape the online book and convert it into an EPUB that I can enjoy again.

 # Running

-To produce the EPUB book, run the following:
+To produce the EPUB book, install [dependencies](#Dependencies) and then run the following:

 ```bash
 git clone https://github.com/rmahfoud/UrbanOperationsResearchBook.git